syncfusion-content/xamarin-docs/Xamarin/SfSchedule/Timeline-view.md

 ## View header customization

-You can customize the default appearance of view header in Timeline view by using [ViewHeaderStyle](https://help.syncfusion.com/xamarin/sfschedule/dayview#viewheader-appearance) property of `SfSchedule`.
+You can customize the default appearance of view header in `TimelineView` by using [ViewHeaderStyle](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~ViewHeaderStyle.html) property of `SfSchedule`.

 {% tabs %}
 {% highlight xaml %}